 Even harsher, the judge has no discretion to strike the enhancement.
 Even if the judge grants a defense Romero motion to strike the strike priors, she still cannot strike the nickel prior.
 Tough stuff, right?
 It is.

-Here’s some important things to know.
+Here are some important things to know.
 If a judge grants a Romero motion to strike the strike priors, and the current offense is not a mandatory state prison case, then the judge CAN grant a form of probation.
-However, this will likely be Execution of Sentence Suspended (commonly known as “join suspension”).
+However, this will likely be Execution of Sentence Suspended (commonly known as “joint suspension”).
 This means that the judge will impose a sentence but not execute the sentence.
 So using our example, say Mr. Defendant is put on probation for 5 years with 9 years suspended.
 That means that if he violates probation, the judge can simply send him to prison for 9 years.
 So it’s not like the nickel prior goes away, it’s still hanging over the defendant’s head for the term of probation.